Riandra4trend/CompfestAIC/README.md

 ---

-## 3. PDP Agent — Detail Data Extraction
+## 3. General Agent — Data Extraction for Any Targeted Page

-The PDP Agent extracts user-requested fields from individual detail pages using schemas that are generated once and reused.
+The General Agent extracts user-requested fields from any targeted page, whether it is a listing page or a detailed product page.
+Extraction is performed based entirely on the user’s prompt, allowing flexible and precise data retrieval for any page structure.

 ### **Engineering Approach**

 1. **Page Layout Analysis**
-   Understand how page content is arranged, including visible UI elements and underlying structural components.
+   Analyze how the page is structured, including visible UI elements and the underlying DOM, to understand how content is presented on both listing and detail pages.

 2. **Field Identification**
-   Locate each requested field (e.g., title, price, description) based solely on the user’s prompt.
-   The agent can extract not only fields shown in the user interface, but also **hidden data embedded in `<script>` tags, JSON blobs, metadata, or other non-visible HTML structures**—ensuring that all relevant information is captured even if it never appears directly on the page.

-3. **Caching Behavior**
-   Preserve the process history, such as structural patterns and behavioral findings, so it can serve as historical context for subsequent executions.
+   Identify and extract every field requested by the user—whether it comes from a product detail section, a listing card, or other structured/unstructured content.
+The agent can also retrieve non-visible data such as values stored in <script> tags, embedded JSON, metadata, or hidden HTML attributes—ensuring complete coverage even when information does not appear directly on screen.

 ### **Output**

-A structured dataset containing the requested fields for each detail page.
+A structured dataset containing all user-requested fields extracted from the targeted page—whether that page represents a listing, a collection of items, or a detailed product view.

 ### **Cached Behavior**